japosh/ami-snap-delete/README.md

 Do you want to continue? [y/n]:
 ```

-At this point, if you confirm the information about items to be deleted, answer `y` to proceed or `n` to abort operation.
+At this point, you have to confirm the information about items to be deleted.
+Answer `y` to proceed or `n` to abort operation.
 Typing `y` will return this:

 ```
 Starting the Deregister of AMIs...